wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/configure-org-sharing.md

 >[!NOTE]
 >Cross-tenant configurations don't support personal contacts for free/busy lookup.
 Contacts must be included in the global address list for free/busy lookup to work.

-## reate an organization relationship by using the Exchange Online PowerShell cmdlets
+## Create an organization relationship by using the Exchange Online PowerShell cmdlets

 This example creates an organization relationship with Contoso, Ltd, with the following conditions:
 - An organization relationship is set up with contoso.com, northamerica.contoso.com, and europe.contoso.com.